Assistant Professor of Statistics

 and guide their decisions

-Nowcasting methods allow us to understand disease activity levels in real-time and make better informed decisions
+Nowcasting methods allow us to understand current disease activity levels and make better informed decisions

-It is also important to advance forecasting methods to predict the number of cases that will occur in the future so we have more time to be prepared and allocate resources in areas of greatest need to reduce disease impacts
+It is also important to predict the number of cases that will occur in the future so we have more time to be prepared and reduce disease impacts

-Forecasting methods for dengue and other mosquito-borne diseases can improve their accuracy by including risk factors such as climate and environmental variables
+Dengue forecasting methods improve their accuracy by including risk factors such as climate and environmental variables known to affect transmission

 We utilize a suite of covariates known to affect dengue transmission